lomenzel/nix-luanti/README.md

           # overrides the default whitelist
           whitelist = [ "alice" "bob" ];

+          # you can also pin the game to a specific release for example games.minetest_game.Minetest."29922"
+          # release here means the internal release number by contentdb
           game = games.minetest_game;
           mods = with mods; [
             animalia